brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Actun Tunichil Muknal is incredible.
 Hours of swimming and climbing through pitch black passages to reach huge rooms with pillars that look like cathedrals.
 Thousands of pots contained grains, water and sometimes blood, in what was likely offerings.
 Carbon dating places everything between 800 to 1000 AD, corresponding with the drought which would have dried the entrance and made access possible.
 Cave paintings and carvings also depict Chaac, the god of rain.

 The main chamber is a solemn place where shoes are left outisde and pockets must be empty to protect what's within.
+It's a huge room that makes you feel tiny.
 Our small group were alone in the cave as we sat with the most well preserved skeleton, calcified but unmoved for 1,000 years.
-It was a deeply spiritual place that I'll never forget.
+It was an experience I'll never forget.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca8.jpeg">